brainlife/docs/docs/resources/register.md

 !!! note
-    You will need a resource owner priviledge in order to register you own resource.
+    You will need a resource owner privilege in order to register you own resource.
 Please contact brlife@iu.edu.

 ## Background